 The Directory Index setting controls which file is returned when serving a request for a URL that points to a directory, rather than a request for a specific page.
+This may be what you want, for example, for a directory of downloadable files.
 This includes a request for the main page of a website, or those URLs ending with a trailing "/".

 Examples: